 The Failures chart shows the total number of crashes and events over the selected period of time by failure name.
+Each failure name is made up of four parts: one or more problem classes, an exception/bug check code, the name of the image/driver where the failure occurred, and the associated function name.
 By default, we show you the failure that had the most hits on top and continue downward from there.
 You can reverse this order by toggling the arrow in the Hits column of this chart.
 For each failure, we also show its percentage of the total number of failures.

 CAB files will only be available when the failure occurred on a computer using a Windows Insider build, so not all failures will include the CAB download option.
 You can click the Links header in the Failure log to sort the results so that failures which include CAB files appear at the top of the list.

 At times, you may see an entry for Unknown in this section.
 This occurs when despite our best efforts, we are unable to collect full details for one or more failures, which will all be grouped together under Unknown.
 Most often, this occurs because of storage constraints, but it can also be a result of a device's privacy settings, network connection issues, partial/bad crash dumps, and other factors.